LuisMCap/Advent-of-Code-2021/README.md

 I am also trying to complete the exercises taking time complexity into account.
 For you to advance to the next day, you only need the correct answer.
 I will try to avoid brute-force solutions.

 Link to their website: [Advent of Code](https://adventofcode.com "Advent of Code")

+## Update

+I will no longer update the rest of the days, as of (12/24/2021) I still don't have a computer, and the challenge is going to end the next day.
+It was quite fun, and I learned a ton from doing this in my first year of learning how to code.
+I will try to do the next year as well!